bulletmark/EPGPurge/README.md

 This fixes the following problems in the TMS PVR:

-1. After each minute boundary, and any key is pressed that displays EPG data, the tap purges the EPG of all program entries older than the current + previous program on each channel and also ensures the current program is updated to match the current time of day.
+1. After each minute boundary, the tap purges the EPG of all program entries older than the current + previous program on each channel and also ensures the current program is updated to match the current time of day.
+This stops old program info being displayed on the info display, and old program info being stored in recordings.

 2. Stops the guide display from jumping back a large period as you move the cursor up or down the display.